drachenwald/dun-in-mara/events/2025/strawberry-raid-iv/classes.md

 More classes and teachers will be announced as we go, and a schedule will be published in the weeks before the event.

+Do you want to teach an A&S class at Strawberry Raid?
+[Sign up to be a teacher](https://forms.gle/gZ9PExvaKbmcPYQG9)!

 **Duke Conor Weisszahn** from the Kingdom of the West will be the visiting Armoured Combat trainer.

 *Peerage Symposium*